alercah/rado/lang.md

 user-defined enumerations.
 The other types are mostly primitives, as well as lists and functions.

-The final pieces of the language are to allow for greater flexibility in the use of Rado programs. *Configs* are option values, which can be used to set randomization modes or difficulties, but are specified by the user of Rado and become built into the logic system.
-Configs can be grouped into *configsets*, which can provide condensed presets.
-Code can be made *conditional* on configuration values, and conditional code can be used to override or otherwise modify other code, so that the conditional logic can be isolated to one part of the proram.

-*Random parameters* are a similar concept, but represent features chosen randomly by the randomizer and therefore are a part of the game logic.
+*Random parameters* are a similar concept, but represent features chosen randomly by the randomizer and therefore are a potentially a part of the game logic. **Random parameters are not yet in the design.**

+In order to specify conditionals, such as difficulty settings, some flags are *configurable*.
+These flags are not specified at run-time, but instead at compile time.
+When all the values of configurable flags are specified (by some external source), a Rado *schema* is compiled into a single Rado *program*, and can be queried for information.
+A valid assignment of random parameters is called a *model*.

+Fro reusable components that can be mixed in, such as to declare reusable combinations of flags and code, *templates* can be used.
+They are somewhat like macros but fully scoped.

-Finally, Rado supports *modules*, which are self-contained parts of a Rado program, like libraries in other languages.
-The can be used for reusable code like libraries, but also to fuse two programs together into a larger one, such as with a combo randomizer.
+Finally, Rado supports *modules*, which are self-contained parts of a Rado schema, like libraries in other languages.
+The can be used for reusable code like libraries, but also to fuse two schemas together into a larger one, such as with a combo randomizer.
 As with conditionals, code can override the contents of a module it loads, such as to patch the two bases of a combo randomizer together.

 ## File Structure

-Rado programs are written in one or more files (usual extension `.rado`), and one file represents the base file.
-It specifies which other files to load (which can in turn specify additional files, etc.) when specifying modules and regions.
+Rado schemas are written in one or more files (usual extension `.rado`), and one file represents the base file.
+It specifies which other files to load (which can in turn specify additional files, etc.) in [module and region declarations](#module-region-declarations).

-A module can have one or more files in it; these files are all compiled together as part of a single program (so, for instance, they can have mutual references between them).
+A module can have one or more files in it; these files are all compiled together as part of a single schema (so, for instance, they can have mutual references between them).
 Modules, on the other hand, cannot see any modules that they did not load directly.
 This ensures that there are no namespace collisions, etc.
 Modules can also be declared inline within a single file (mostly for testing purposes).

+The recommended content type for Rado programs is, for the time being, `application/prs.rado`.

 ## Scoping